flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-19-01-08-qq/index.md

     _key: card-4-e0d882e4-3d09-4e9f-951f-f2f0d9a77bc1
   - order: 4
     body: >-
-      > ‘Justice Ginsburg is unable to be present today, but will participate in the consideration and decision of the cases on the basis of the briefs and the transcripts of oral arguments.”
+      "Justice Ginsburg is unable to be present today, but will participate in the consideration and decision of the cases on the basis of the briefs and the transcripts of oral arguments.”

       Chief Justice John Roberts on Monday confirming Justice Ruth Bader Ginsburg would not be physically present at the Supreme Court to hear